techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Time_logs_v1.0/Logs_week_2/Logs8.md

 Solutions:

-Do not panic and stay calm!
+To myself: Do not panic and stay calm!

 In evening when electric was back and everyhing was up and running again, I watched the rest of the video of MS learn module 2, made a start with 3 and updated some files.